 Natural Sciences & Engineering Research Council (NSERC)

-Information regarding the 2019/20 NSERC Doctoral, Master's and Post-doctoral Awards was presented by NSERC personnel on September 11, 2018.
-This session was intended for students who are enrolled in or planning to pursue graduate studies.
-You may now access a copy of NSERC's presentation slides on the Tools and Resources tab.
-In addition, NSERC provides Resource Videos that may be helpful in preparing your application.
+Information regarding the 2023/24 NSERC Doctoral, Master's and Post-doctoral Awards will be presented by NSERC personnel online, with event details to be confirmed soon.
+This session is intended for students who are enrolled in or planning to pursue graduate studies.

 Canada Graduate Scholarships-Master's (CGS M) Program